 Those who’ve visited Shiny New Books before may know of my passion for the novels of Becky Chambers, one of the most distinctive new voices in Science Fiction.
 In her ‘Wayfarers’ series, she has created a unique milieu, which shows a broadly optimistic view of the future.
 Humankind has been adopted into the Galactic Commons, and coexists peacefully and cooperatively with its alien members.
 Within this trope, Chambers is surely the heir to Gene Roddenbury’s Star Trek ‘Federation’.

 Her style has matured as the books have been published.
 The first Wayfarer’s book, The Long Way to a Small Angry Planet, was a romp with comedic shades of cult BBC TV series Red Dwarf.
-The second book (reviewed here), A Closed and Common Orbit, took one of the characters, an AI, and drove their particular story onward, starting where the first book left off–retaining a lot of the first book’s sheer enjoyment, but thinking more deeply about the main characters.
-The third, Record of a Spaceborn Few (see here), was set in the same time-frame at a different location in her universe.
-Although not lacking drama, this third novel took a more serious route to show us how humans adapted to living in a fleet in space, after the Earth was broken, and the different roles needed to make fleet living work.
+The second book, reviewed here, A Closed and Common Orbit, took one of the characters, an AI, and drove their particular story onwards, starting where the first book left off–retaining a lot of the first book’s sheer enjoyment, but thinking more deeply about the main characters.
+The third, Record of a Spaceborn Few, (see here), was set in the same timeframe at a different location in her universe.
+Although not lacking drama, this third novel took a more serious route to show us how humans adapted to living in a fleet in space, after the Earth was broken, and the different roles needed to make it work.

 Through these three novels, Chambers has continued to build her world, showing great imagination, taking us with her into her vision of the future which, finally, brings me to her new novella – a standalone prequel to the Wayfarer’s timeline.
-I’m pleased to say her love of distinctive titles hasn’t diminished!
-To Be Taught, If Fortunate didn’t disappoint; it may be novella length but it is thought-provoking in its depth.
-Additionally, Chambers prefaces the novella with a prologue that instills a sense of drama from the outset:
+I’m pleased to say her love of slightly oblique titles hasn’t diminished.
+To Be Taught, If Fortunate didn’t disappoint; it may be novella length but is thought-provoking in its depth, and Chambers prefaces the novella with a prologue that instils a sense of drama from the outset:

 If you read nothing else we’ve sent home, please at least read this. …